Are Microplastics Harmful To You? How To Avoid Microplastics In Water?

 • Personal care products: The microplastics were found in microbeads used in face washes, scrubs, and toothpaste.
 While these beads are meant to slip down the drain with the water, many wastewater treatment facilities cannot fully remove them.

-• Synthetic textiles: Washing synthetic garments such as polyester, acrylic, and nylon fabric produces microfiber in the water supply.
-These fibers are so tiny that washing machines and water treatment plants cannot trap them, and thus, they find their way into rivers, lakes, and oceans.
+• Synthetic textiles: Washing synthetic garments, such as polyester, acrylic, and nylon, can produce microfibers in the water supply.
+These fibers are so tiny that washing machines and water treatment plants cannot trap them, so they end up in rivers, lakes, and oceans.

-• Plastic waste: Bottles, bags, and packaging materials are some of the materials manufactured using plastic that disintegrate into small particles.
+• Plastic waste: Bottles, bags, and packaging materials are among the products made from plastic that break down into small particles.
 This process, known as photodegradation, occurs when plastics are exposed to sunlight and environmental conditions, forming secondary microplastics.

 How Microplastics Enter Water Systems

-Microplastics access water systems directly and indirectly, both intentional and unintentional.
+Microplastics access water systems directly and indirectly, both intentionally and unintentionally.
 Some of the most common include:

 A hand pulling a plastic bottle out of the water at sunset, reflecting an effort to reduce plastic waste and pollution in natural water bodies.